Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 ## Investigation 4: Confirming Your Linux Work

-(Image:script-check-lab2.png - If all checks pass, then user performed task correctly and can continue.)

 ### Running a Shell Script to Check Your Work

 Although you have been double-checking your work (right?), you *might* have made some mistakes.